StefanFabian/qml_ros2_plugin/README.md

 [![Documentation Status](https://readthedocs.org/projects/qml-ros2-plugin/badge/?version=latest)](https://qml-ros2-plugin.readthedocs.io/en/latest/?badge=latest)

-## Warning: Currently in Alpha

-While this plugin contains a significant amount of tests, it is still in alpha stadium and bugs are expected.
-Be aware of this.
-I would not recommend using it in production systems without further testing.

 ## Scientific Works
 If you are using this module in a scientific context, feel free to cite [this paper](https://ieeexplore.ieee.org/document/9568801):
 ```